-We will revitalize our public housing assets, seek additional rental assistance vouchers, and advance innovative affordable housing solutions.
+We revitalized our public housing assets and converted them through RAD.
+We will seek additional rental assistance vouchers, and advance innovative affordable housing solutions.

-- Obtain additional rental assistance vouchers - Revitalize HACA's 19 public housing sites - Increase the number of affordable housing units - Improve collaboration with community and national partners - Increase the number of HACA residents who reach homeownership
+- Obtain additional rental assistance vouchers - Increase the number of affordable housing units - Improve collaboration with community and national partners - Increase the number of HACA residents who reach homeownership

-HACA currently administers 489 VASH tenant-based (Veterans Affairs Supportive Housing) vouchers.
-In addition, we have 50 project-based VASH vouchers in partnership with Integral Care at Housing First at Oak Springs which opened in the Spring of 2019 (25 VASH and 25 HCV project-based vouchers for a total of 50 permanent supportive housing units) and 25 VASH project-based vouchers at Elysium Grand to open in late Fall 2019.
-In addition, HACA was awarded 89 more mainstream vouchers, bringing the total to 148 vouchers to serve persons with disabilities.
+HACA currently administers 519 VASH tenant-based (Veterans Affairs Supportive Housing) vouchers.
+In addition, we have 50 project-based VASH vouchers in partnership with Integral Care at Housing First at Oak Springs which opened in the Spring of 2019 (25 VASH and 25 HCV project-based vouchers for a total of 50 permanent supportive housing units) and 25 VASH project-based vouchers at Elysium Grand which opened in late Fall 2019.
+In addition, HACA was awarded 65 more mainstream vouchers, bringing the total to 338 mainstream vouchers to serve persons with disabilities.